MarcoMuellner/PyMesaHandler/README.md

 - **Python file types**.
 You can actually do some scripting or calculation beforehand.
 The package will automatically convert these properly to the right types for fortran.
-- **Parameter creation and deletion**: Currently the module only allows for access of already existing parameters.
-This will include checks if the parameter actually exists within Mesa.
+- **Parameter creation and deletion**: The package allows you to create and remove parameters from your inlist files, again using only python datatypes.
+It will even check if the parameter is available through the Mesa defaults and if the type of the data you want to assign is the correct one.
 ## Getting started
 PyMesaHandler is available through pip.
 To install simply call